ecrucru/anticrux/README.md

 	- Engine: the supported technical variant names are `suicide`, `giveaway` and `antichess`
 	- Engine: new UCI option "Precise Score"
 	- Library: removed method AntiCrux.prototype.startUI
+- **In progress - Version 0.3.1**
+	- Library: new method AntiCrux.prototype.getMaterialDifference
+	- UI: display of the material difference

 ### License